 Sole legal custody is different.
 This means that you are able to make all decisions about the child by yourself.
 Oftentimes, the parent with sole custody has both physical and legal custody of the child, but there are cases in which one parent has physical custody and shares the decision-making responsibility with the other.

-Reasons to File for Full Custody
+Reasons to File for Full Custody of a Child

-At what point should you file for sole custody?
+There are plenty of reasons to file for full custody of a child.
+But at what point should you file for sole custody?
 Ultimately, if you do go forward with filing, it should be because it will create the healthiest and best environment for the child.
 If the other parent having the child in their care would endanger them at all, for instance, you should consider taking the steps to gain sole custody.

 The most common reasons to file for full custody are found when the other parent:

 - Abuses drugs and alcohol.

 - Has exhibited behaviors like physical abuse.

 - Is struggling with mental health issues that affect how they can care for the child.

 - Is unable to support the child financially.